cyberark/sidecar-injector/README.md

     The **Secretless Sidecar** is injected into the application pod on pod creation via the sidecar injector.
 The injection is configured via annotations.

-    + The `conjur` ConfigMap is used for both Conjur Authentication and Connection configuration
+    + The `conjur` ConfigMap is used for both Secrets Manager Authentication and Connection configuration
     + The `secretless` ConfigMap is used as a source for Secretless configuration.
     ```bash